 To be eligible for most of these plans, you would need to consolidate your FFEL loans by taking out a Direct Consolidation Loan.

-These plans lower your monthly student loan payments, but they also add years to your repayment.
+These plans lower your monthly student loan payment — calculate the amount using loan repayment calculators — but they also add years to your repayment.
 On these plans, you could be in student debt for 20 to 25 years.

-If you’re burdened by FFEL loan payments, an Income-Sensitive Repayment plan could help.
-But make sure you understand it’s a temporary solution.
+If FFEL loan payments burden you, an Income-Sensitive Repayment plan could help.
+But make sure you understand that it’s a temporary solution.

-You can only lower your monthly payments for five years.
+Your lender or loan servicer might only allow you to lower your monthly payments for five years.
 If you still need relief after this time, you’ll need to consolidate your FFEL loans and switch to another income-driven plan.